bw-99/OnePaper/README.md

 2. python -m spacy download en_core_web_sm

 ### Scripts
-1. Run `python3 util/arxiv.py` to fetch relavant research papers and corresponding meta-data from arxiv.org
+1. Run `python3 -m util.arxiv` to fetch relavant research papers and corresponding meta-data from arxiv.org
-2. Run `python3 util/parse.py` to download the whole paper and parse the paper
+2. Run `python3 -m util.parse` to download the whole paper and parse the paper
-3. Run `python3 util/debugging_data.py --root onepiece_rag --num_example 1` to generate the data for debugging
+3. Run `python3 -m util.debugging_data --root onepiece_rag --num_example 1` to generate the data for debugging

 ## How to Run (use deploy version)
 1. cd to workspace